TaiChi112/TaiChi112/README.md

 CS student
 ---
-### 🌟 Passionate Developer & Aspiring Volunteer
+### 🌟 Passionate Software Engineering Student & Volunteer-Oriented Developer

-🌍 I'm based in Thailand and always eager to connect!
+🌍 Based in Thailand and always open to global collaboration
-✉️ Reach out to me at anothai.0978452316@gmail.com
+✉️ Contact: anothai.0978452316@gmail.com

 ---

-### 🛠️ My Skill Stack & Growth Areas
+### 🧠 Overview

+I am a Computer Science student with a strong interest in developing **software grounded in Software Engineering principles**.
+My primary focus is **end-to-end Web Development**, covering **Frontend, Backend, Database design**, and overall system structure.

+My long-term goal is to leverage my technical skills to create **positive social impact** through **volunteer work** and meaningful **open-source contributions**, while continuously improving my engineering mindset and real-world problem-solving abilities.

-🧠 I'm diving deep into **Rust, C++, TypeScript, MySQL, and PostgreSQL**.
-My core interests revolve around **web development**, from front-end to back-end.
+🧠 I'm diving deep into TypeScript · Rust · C++ · Python · Go · C. My primary interest involves software development based on software engineering, focusing on website development from front-end to back-end and databases.

-🤝 I'm keen to collaborate on projects involving **Automation, Database Administration (DBA), and Artificial Intelligence (AI)**.

 ---

-### 🌱 Volunteering for Impact & Growth
+### 🌱 Volunteer Focus for Impact & Growth

 I'm incredibly passionate about using my technical skills for good!
 I'm actively looking for **volunteer opportunities** where I can:

+- Building and improving websites for **NGOs and Social Impact initiatives**
+- Teaching **Software Development with a focus on Web Development**, including
+  Frontend, Backend, Database design, and Software Engineering best practices
+- Contributing to **open-source projects** that aim to benefit society and developer communities
 * **Build and enhance websites** for non-profit organizations and social impact initiatives.
 * **Share knowledge and teach web development** to empower others in the community.
 * Contribute to **open-source projects** that foster positive change.